International High School Admissions

 - Participation in clubs and sports

-- We help students contact a home-stay agency to find a local host family.
+- We help students contact a local host family

-- Full immersion: International Students whose English level is sufficient attend classes alongside all the other students.
+- Full immersion: International Students attend classes alongside all the other students

 - Success in our curriculum is largely dependent on the student’s ability to respond to course material in writing.
-We provide an on-site tutor who works with language syntax on essays.
-We expect international students to be proficient in English speaking, reading, and writing.
+While we provide some on-sight tutoring, we do expect international students to be proficient in English speaking, reading, and writing.
 All first year international students are required to take tutoring in English outside of school.

 Applying for Admission